-Name, Address, Age Position(s) Held With Company Term of Office and Length of Term Served Principal Occupation(s) During the Past Five Years Harry Brill (60) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Chief Financial Officer Executive Officer since 2001.
-Chief Financial Officer since 2001 and Treasurer from 2001 to 2006.
-Chief Financial Officer of Gladstone Commercial Corporation since 2003 and of Gladstone Investment Corporation since 2005.
-Treasurer of Gladstone Commercial Corporation from 2003 through 2006, and of Gladstone Investment Corporation from 2005 through 2006.
-Chief Financial Officer of our Adviser since 2002.
+Name, Address, Age Gresford Gray (35) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Position(s) Held With Company Chief Financial Officer Term of Office and Length of Term Served Executive Officer since 2008.
+Principal Occupation(s) During the Past Five Years Chief Financial Officer since 2008.
+Director of Financial Reporting and Analysis for Alion Science and Technology, Inc. from July 2006 to March 2008.
+May 2002 to June 2006, employed by Allied Defense Group, Inc. where he held various positions, including Corporate Controller and Corporate Secretary.
+Gary Gerson (44) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Treasurer Executive Officer since 2006.

-Treasurer

-Executive Officer since 2006.

 Treasurer since 2006.
 Treasurer of Gladstone Investment Corporation, Gladstone Commercial Corporation, and our Adviser since 2006.
 Assistant Vice President of Finance at the Bozzuto Group, a real estate developer, manager and owner, from 2004 through 2006.
 Director, Finance, at PG&E National Energy Group from 2000 through 2004.

 Messrs.
-Gladstone, Brubaker, and Stelljes are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as our officers.
+Gladstone, Brubaker, and Stelljes are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as our officers and their employment by and service on the board of directors of our Adviser.
+Mr. Dullum is an interested person due to his employment by our Adviser.